Rg3556/cover-letter-project/README.md

     pip install selenium
     pip install python-docx
-    # pip install requests
     pip install python-dotenv
-    # pip install pandas
-    # pip install -r requirements.txt #> (loads contents of the .env file into the script's environment, and for Mail # and SMS messages)
-    pip install pytest # (only if you'll be writing tests)
+    pip install pytest # (only if you'll be running tests)

 ## Usage ##

 From within the virtual environment, demonstrate your ability to run the Python script from the command-line:

+    python template.py

+## Automated tests

+From within the virtual environment, run the Python script from the command-line:

-    python job.py
+    python test.py